noahari/VascalCompiler/README.md

 - This can now be run in intelliJ without changing code pointing to paths.

 *NOTE: Sometimes when moving between OS or systems, critical spaces in the grammar get optimized away.
-The compiler demands epsilon be represted as exactly ":=  ", so simply adding a special character and editing the RHS table may fix this.
+The compiler demands epsilon be represented as exactly ":=  ", so simply adding a special character and editing the RHS table may fix this.
 Causes an array out of bounds exception at start of execution*

 ## Changelog:

+### Version 0.75
+>Implemented EType to track whether the expression being evaluated is arithmetic or relational

+>Implemented merge, makeList, and an Overloaded new version of backpatch

+>Implemented Semantic Actions 22, 24, 25, 26, 27, 28, 29, 32, 33, 34, 38, 39, 47, 53, 54

+>Revised Semantic Actions 30, 31, 41, 42, 43, 44, 45, 46, 48

+>Past Bug Fixes:
+* >Generate function, op4f beng reserved was setting op3f = op3 instead of op4 = op4

 ### Version 0.6
 >Implemented Quadruple & Quadruples data structures to hold generated TVI stub code